kurt-croix/RayCounyPlanningAndZoning/Article_20_Review_Decision_Making_Bodies.md

 The Planning and Zoning Administrator and other administrative staff shall have all of the powers and duties specifically assigned in these Zoning Regulations or otherwise assigned by the County Commission.

 ### B. Technical Review Committee
 A Technical Review Committee (TRC) reviews technical aspects of development, signs or other plans.
-The Technical Review Committee shall include the following: [*List not included in source document*]
+The Technical Review Committee shall include the following:

+1. Planning and Zoning Administrator
+2. Planning and Zoning Staff
+3. Building Official
+4. Ray County Road and Bridge Department representative
+5. Ray County Engineer or Public Works representative
+6. Special Road District representatives
+7. Ray County Health Department representative
+8. Other public/quasi-public agency representatives, as required for specific reviews.